 I did my homework and started reading about the subject.
-What’s happening here is compression.
-It’s not a photoshop trick, but rather an optical one.
-The longer the lens, the greater the effect will appear.
+What’s happening here is the appearance of compression.
+It’s not a photoshop trick, but rather an optical one having to do with subject-to-camera distance.
+And the longer the lens, the greater the effect appears.
+This also referred to as “compression distortion”.
+The sun isn’t actually getting bigger because of a lens.
+Long lenses heighten this distorted perspective, changing the apparent relative size of the subject to their background.

 This concept has haunted my mind for many months and I finally got the opportunity to experiment with this on a flat beach in Holbox, Mexico.
 I used the same 300mm lens but this time I added a Canon EF 1.4x extender, giving me a 420mm focal length.
 And what a difference!